demarley/goldilocks/README.md

 # goldilocks
-The "not too resolved, not too resolved" top tagger
+The "not too boosted, not too resolved" top tagger